John Chisholm (soldier): Mary's fireworks

 John Chisholm arranged the firework display for the baptism of her son Prince James at Stirling Castle in December 1566.
 The preparations were expensive, and John had to send to the Queen twice for extra money.
 John's account for the event lists his ingredients, including, colophony, orpiment, quicksilver, arrows and dozens of small pottery vessels.
 The fireworks were made in Leith and shipped to Stirling in great secrecy, carried to the castle at the dead of night "for feir of knowledge thairof."
 John also arranged the making of costumes used in a pageant of an assault on a mock castle.

-Chisholm and the King's Wark in Leith

-In April 1567 Mary, Queen of Scots confirmed in Parliament John Chisholm's possession of the King's Wark in Leith, which he had held in feu since May 1564.
-There, John was in charge of the long established Shore-side arsenal which served the Royal Scots Navy.
+In April 1567 Mary, Queen of Scots confirmed in Parliament John Chisholm's possession of the King's Wark at the Shore of Leith. which he had held in feu since May 1564.
+There, John was in charge of the long established arsenal which served the Royal Scots Navy.

-The arsenal had been founded by James I of Scotland in 1434.
-In May 1505 two boats belonging to James IV were painted at the King's Wark then hauled back into the water.
-In August 1539 cannon and other munitions captured from pirates by the royal ship the Unicorn were stored in the King's Wark.
-The buildings, which included a tower had been burnt in May 1544 during the war of the Rough Wooing after 80,000 cannonballs were looted by the English army.
-In 1545 Robert Logan of Restalrig used the tower as a Tolbooth for Leith.
-Now demolished, the tower was depicted in a drawing by John Slezer in 1693.
-Timber cut in Aberdalgie for stocking cannon was stored in the King's Walk in 1547.
-The site is now a bar and restaurant.